Back to Blog

 Method 3: Amazon Locker Return

-Amazon has partnered with thousands of locations to make returns easier:
+Amazon has partnered with thousands of locations to make returns easier, but fees may apply depending on the method you choose:

 Amazon Refund Timeline: When Will You Get Your Money Back?